heickrd/ROS2_FacialRec/README.md

  Week Four:
  -Installed Facial Recognition library
  -Added myself to the dataset and trained the software on my face.
  -Tested the software at various angles, distances, lightings, etc.

- -Worked on getting the proper output for later use -Recognition Library Found here: https://www.pyimagesearch.com/2018/09/24/opencv-face-recognition/

- -TODO: Add more faces to the dataset for future testing
+ -Worked on getting the proper output for later use -Recognition Library Found here: https://www.pyimagesearch.com/2018/09/24/opencv-face-recognition/ -Added more faces to the dataset

  -TODO: Integrate the software into a ROS environment